tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 #### Data Preprocessing

-In this section, you have to load the information about cryptocurrencies from the provided `CSV` file and perform some data preprocessing tasks.
-The data was retrieved from  _CryptoCompare_ using this endpoint: `https://min-api.cryptocompare.com/data/all/coinlist`.
+In this section, you will load the information about cryptocurrencies and perform data preprocessing tasks.
+You can choose one of the following methods to load the data:

+1. Using the provided `CSV` file, create a `Path` object and read the file data directly into a DataFrame named `crypto_df` using `pd.read_csv()`.

+2. Using the following `requests` library, retreive the necessary data from the following API endpoint from _CryptoCompare_ - `https://min-api.cryptocompare.com/data/all/coinlist`.  __HINT:__ You will need to use the 'Data' key from the json response, then transpose the DataFrame.
+Name your DataFrame `crypto_df`.

-Start by loading the data in a Pandas DataFrame named `crypto_df`, and continue with the following data preprocessing tasks.
+With the data loaded into a Pandas DataFrame, continue with the following data preprocessing tasks.

+3. Keep only the necessary columns: 'CoinName','Algorithm','IsTrading','ProofType','TotalCoinsMined','TotalCoinSupply'

-3. Remove all cryptocurrencies that are not on trading.
+4. Keep only the cryptocurrencies that are trading.

-4. Remove all cryptocurrencies that have not an algorithm defined.
+5. Keep only the cryptocurrencies with a working algorithm.

-5. Remove the `IsTrading` column.
+6. Remove the `IsTrading` column.

-6. Remove all cryptocurrencies with at least one null value.
+7. Remove all cryptocurrencies with at least one null value.

-7. Remove all cryptocurrencies without coins mined.
+8. Remove all cryptocurrencies that have no coins mined.

+9. Drop all rows where there are 'N/A' text values.

-9. Store the names of all cryptocurrencies in a DataFrame named `coins_name`, use the `crypto_df.index` as the index for this new DataFrame.
+10. Store the names of all cryptocurrencies in a DataFrame named `coins_name`, use the `crypto_df.index` as the index for this new DataFrame.

-10. Remove the `CoinName` column.
+11. Remove the `CoinName` column.

-11. Create dummies variables for all the text features, store the resulting data on a DataFrame named `X`.
+12. Create dummy variables for all the text features, and store the resulting data in a DataFrame named `X`.

-12. Use the [`StandardScaler` from `sklearn`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) to standardize all the data of the `X` DataFrame.
+13. Use the [`StandardScaler` from `sklearn`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) to standardize all the data of the `X` DataFrame.
 Remember, this is important prior to using PCA and K-Means algorithms.

 #### Reducing Data Dimensions Using PCA